Manoj Singh Kushwaha

 Manoj Singh Kushwaha is a former minister of Bihar.
 Kushwaha was the Minor Water Resources minister in the Jitan Ram Manjhi cabinet in 2014–15.
 He contested from the Kurhani Assembly constituency in February 2005, November 2005 and 2010 legislative assembly elections, and was victorious.

+Political career

 Kushwaha is a senior leader of Janata Dal (United) and he was member of legislative assembly for 10 years continuously from 2005 to 2015 on the ticket of JDU.
 In 2015 legislative assembly elections to Bihar Assembly, the alliance of JDU and Rashtriya Janata Dal made him their candidate from the Kurhani constituency, but he was defeated by his rival candidate from the Bhartiya Janata Party, Kedar Prasad Gupta.